Skip to main content

 PSYC 6313 - Child, Adolescent and Adult Psychopathology II

-PSYC 6314 - Marriage and Family Counseling
+LPA: PSYC 6314 - Marriage, Couple, and Family Assessments and Interventions

 or

-PSYC 6320 - Practicum in School Psychology*
+LSSP: PSYC 6304 - Orientation and Consultation in School Psychology

 PSYC 6318 - Neuropsychology